 In addition to saving energy, line drying has lots of other advantages.
 It can actually work better than a dryer for busy people, because you don't have to worry about being around when the dryer finishes to avoid clothes wrinkling.
 Clothes can last longer because they don't get overheated--this particularly helps preserve elastic.
 And rather than using detergents whose chemical scents try to mimic the fresh smell (or lack thereof) of line-dried clothes, you can have the real thing!

-, a non-profit dedicated to promoting simple ways of saving energy--such as line drying.
+For more about the advantages of line drying, check out Project Laundry List, a non-profit dedicated to promoting simple ways of saving energy--such as line drying.

 In this instructable, I'll describe strategies and equipment for hanging different kinds of clothes with minimum work, discuss setting up a clothesline (choosing a location, etc.), and finally describe options for minimizing dryer energy use if you do use a dryer.
 An appendix explains the small effect that drying clothes indoors can have on heating or air-conditioning energy use.

 *For more on appliance energy see this summary; dryer energy use is typically 900 to 1000 kWh per year for an electric dryer.

 Step 1: Look at the Energy You'll Save!

 Step 2: Clothes With Plastic Hangers: How to Do It Fast and Easy

 You can either carry the clothes in a basket to where you will hang them, and put them on the hangers there, or you can put them on hangers as you take them out of the washer, and then carry the whole batch to the hanging spot.
 I like the latter because I enjoy spending a few minutes in my hanging spot near my apple tree in my back yard, rather than in my dark basement near the washer.